vapor/docs/4.0/docs/fluent/overview.md

 Soft deletion marks an item as deleted in the database but doesn't actually remove it.
 This can be useful when you have data retention requirements, for example.
 In Fluent, it works by setting a deletion timestamp.
 By default, soft deleted items won't appear in queries and can be restored at any time.

-Similar to created and deleted timestamps, to enable soft deletion in a model just set a deletion timestamp for .delete:
+Similar to created and deleted timestamps, to enable soft deletion in a model just set a deletion timestamp for `.delete`:

 ```swift
 @Timestamp(key: "deleted_at", on: .delete)